College (Canada): Quebec

-The term "college" is used interchangeably in English with its French equivalent of CEGEP for the publicly-funded tertiary education institutes since a direct translation doesn't exist.
-CEGEPs do not grant Bachelor's Degrees but instead a "College Study Diploma(s)" or pre-university degrees which themselves shorten the time required for a bachelor's from 4 to 2-3 years, therefore being roughly equivalent in time to the other provinces, and countries such as the US.
-It can be thought of as splitting a bachelor's into two halves, one done in CEGEP and the other half in university.

 Other uses

 Institution within a university

 The term college also applies to distinct entities that formally act as an affiliated institution of the university, formally referred to as federated college, or affiliated colleges.
 A university may also formally include several constituent colleges, forming a collegiate university.
 Examples of collegiate universities in Canada include Trent University, and the University of Toronto.
 These colleges act independently, but in affiliation or federation with the university that actually grants the degrees.
 For example, Trinity College was once an independent institution, but later became federated with the University of Toronto, and is now one of its residential colleges.

 Occasionally, "college" may also refer to a subject specific faculty within a university that, and while academically distinct, do not operate in an autonomous manner as federated or affiliated.
 Examples of the word college used in this instance includes College of Education, College of Medicine, College of Dentistry, College of Biological Science, among others.